Concordium/concordium-rust-smart-contracts/examples/README.md

   containing multiple token types.
 - [cis1-nft](./cis1-nft) An example implementation of the CIS-1 Concordium Token Standard containing NFTs.
-- [cis1-wgtu](./cis1-wgtu) An example implementation of the CIS-1 Concordium Token Standard containing a single fungible token which is a wrapped GTU.
+- [cis1-wccd](./cis1-wccd) An example implementation of the CIS-1 Concordium Token Standard containing a single fungible token which is a wrapped CCD.